sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 ## To be continued

-In this episode we learned several things related to layout and styling:
+In this episode we have learned several things related to layout and styling:

-* how to use different weights of the same font.
-If you come from Android native development, this looks like a small miracle ;)
+* How to use different weights of the same font.
+If you come from Android native development, this looks like a small miracle ;).
-* how to simplify text styling by overriding styles.
-We will see a lot more on how to make this even easier and clean.
+* How to simplify text styling by overriding styles.
+We will see a lot more on how to make this even easier and cleaner.
-* created and used a small data source so we can paint any planet
+* How to create and use a small data source so that we can paint any planet.
-* using constrains in a container to make it expand
+* Using constrains in a container to make it expand.
-* using the expanded widget to distribute items equally
+* Using the expanded widget to distribute items equally.

-The whole code for this project is uploaded into the [flutter-planets-tutorial](https://github.com/sergiandreplace/flutter_planets_tutorial) repository, and this article is in the branch [Lesson_3_Planets-Flutter_adding_content_to_the_card](https://github.com/sergiandreplace/flutter_planets_tutorial/tree/Lesson_3_Planets-Flutter_adding_content_to_the_card).
-Also you will find all the assets used in the project.
+The whole code for this project is uploaded to the [flutter-planets-tutorial](https://github.com/sergiandreplace/flutter_planets_tutorial) repository, and this article is in the branch [Lesson_3_Planets-Flutter_adding_content_to_the_card](https://github.com/sergiandreplace/flutter_planets_tutorial/tree/Lesson_3_Planets-Flutter_adding_content_to_the_card).
+Also, you will find all the assets used in the project.

-In next article, we will finally create a list of elements to show all planets info.
+In the next article, we will finally create a list of elements to show all the planets related information.

 Stay tuned!